 Located in a historic train depot, the Lexington Farmers Market offers a large variety of seasonal produce, plants, meat, chicken, honey, baked goods, and crafts.
-Visitors can also enjoy special activities and entertainment throughout the season.
+Visitors can also enjoy local musicians and on-site cooking demonstrations throughout the season.

 Encompassing 70 acres, this market hosts more than 200 farmers, artisans, and concessioners.
 It’s also home to the Moose Café, which serves down-home classics for breakfast and lunch, as well as AB Seed, a one-stop shop for gardening needs.

 This market dates back to the pre-World War II era.
 It moved from downtown Raleigh in 1955 and settled at its current location — on 77 acres with 16 buildings — in 1991.
 The State Farmers Market hosts hundreds of vendors and serves more than 3 million visitors per year.
 There are also three on-site restaurants: The Market Grill by Carolina Crispy Fry, serving breakfast and lunch; the State Farmers Market Restaurant, serving down-home country cooking; and the North Carolina Seafood Restaurant.

 The farmers market tradition in New Bern is one of the oldest in the state, dating back to at least the 1930s.
 The market has been operating at its present location in the historic downtown area since the early 1980s, exclusively featuring products that are homegrown or handmade by vendors — everything from eggs to ornaments — and offering a creative outlet for local artisans.